JustHelixia/mkdocs/docs/wallos.md

 # Wallos

 ## Introduction
-If you like to track your subscriptions?
+If you like to track your subscriptions.
 Then you should take a look at Wallos.
 With Wallos you can track the costs, experiation date and more.